jesseopdenbrouw/riscv-rv32/README.md

 * Further optimize the ALU for size and speed.
 * The `time` (TIMEH:TIME) registers are currently read only, but should be writable.
 * Move CSR and LIC into the core.
-* A new signal `I_memvma` and `O_memvma` are introduced to grant read and write access if no interrupt is pending.
-This lowers the overall clock speed to 75 MHz.
+* Port the processor to a Digilent Arty-S7/50 is in progress.

 ## Disclaimer